JamesSkemp/words/content/post/waking-life-chapter-18-trapped-in-a-dream.md

 +++
-title = "Waking Life: Chapter 18 - Trapped in a Dream" summary = "Transcript of the movie Waking Life; DVD Chapter 18 - Trapped in a Dream.
+title = "Waking Life: Chapter 18 - Trapped in a Dream" description = "Transcript of the movie Waking Life; DVD Chapter 18 - Trapped in a Dream.
 Also known as, Linklater Speaks." draft = false comments = true date = "2005-10-21T00:18:00-05:00"